raghuramakrishnan71/wsdistributionfitting/README.md

 Fits the given data to specified parametric distribution (using fitdist) and does kstest for goodness of fit (using kstest).

 7. fitNTestRecursiveBodyRegion.m:
 Discovers the longest subset in the given dataset X which can be successfully modeled using the specified distribution.
+Internally uses KSgofParametric (for parametric distributions), KSgofKernel (for kernel distribution), KSgofPiecewiseLinear (for piecewise) and KSgofTriangular (for triangular).
+Required KSgof method can be uncommented for use.
+KSgofParametric is uncommented by default.

 8. assign2.m:
 Used internally by FitNTestADistribution.m